The Serenity Prayer for Nicotine Users

 Courage to change the things I can...

 The thing that we can change is our unwillingness to live, even for a short time, with the craving for nicotine.
 We can, with God’s help and the support of the group, change our old way of dealing with craving, and deal with it in a new way: We become willing to live with the craving; we no longer use nicotine to get rid of the pain of craving.
-If we light a cigarette to relieve the craving, this shows we have not accepted what we cannot change and have not acted with the courage to change the things we can.
+If we use nicotine in any form to relieve the craving, this shows we have not accepted what we cannot change and have not acted with the courage to change the things we can.

 And wisdom to know the difference.